 So pick a tool and stick with it.

 Myself?
 I use Blender 3D.
 Here are my list of reasons:

-- Personal Investment: I started with blender in the late 1990s, and have been using it for over a decade now.
-Switching to another platform would slow down my productivity to a crawl as i relearned how to do even the most basic task.
+Personal Investment: I started with blender in the late 1990s, and have been using it for two decades now.
+Switching to another platform would slow down my productivity to a crawl as I relearned how to do even the most basic task.

-- Works with Unity3/4: If nothing else, the FBX exports from blender work in Unity with minimal Pipeline tweaking and effort.
+Works with Unity: If nothing else, the FBX exports from blender work in Unity with minimal Pipeline tweaking and effort.

 As you can see, my reasons for using blender probably not the reasons you would use it.
 Most people would mention it being free, for example.
 Well, as we know, nothing is free.
 While Blender may not cost you money directly, it and other 3d software will cost you a huge investment in time to learn them.

 So, this article is about blender.
 If you do chose to start learning it, I advise the following: